AlexHowansky/ork-beer/README.md

 `beer kml out NY CT VT`

-Creates `out.kml` with three layers, one for each state, bsed on the most recent set.
+Creates `out.kml` with three layers, one for each state, based on the most recent set.

 `beer kml Belgium Belgium`